-When your Key Results are lagged, truth is most of the progress will be reflected at Initiative level, this is ok.
+When your Key Results are lagged, most of the progress will be reflected at the Initiative level.
+This is ok.
 We know this can sometimes be a bit demotivating, but you should still recognize the hard work you're putting into it.
 We recommend that for these cases, you do two things:

 - Update the status.
 Even if the value of the Key Results isn't moving yet, indicate how confident you feel about achieving them with all the work you've done.

 - Monitor the Key Results.
-Past the quarter, you want to validate whether or not the Initiatives you completed produced the results you expected.
+Beyond the quarter, you want to validate whether or not the Initiatives you completed produced the results you expected.

 Pros.
 You create a good OKR that truly measures the business impact you're trying to create.